One direction: Brexit-hit pound facing gravity of parity

 VOLATILE TIMES

-There are still some who remain wary of buying and selling sterling because of its sensitivity to Brexit headlines.
-But even they are certain the currency is set for a volatile ride from here.
+There seems to be growing conviction that sterling is set for a volatile ride from here.

 A look at the term structure of implied sterling/dollar volatility shows that three and six-month gauges of expected swings in the pound have jumped far more than one-year segments -- clearly investors are taking no chances around the Oct.
 31 deadline.